allenai/awesome-open-source-lms/README.md

 > For each of these development stages, we provide examples using open software and data, and discuss tips, tricks, pitfalls, and otherwise often inaccessible details about the full language model pipeline that we've uncovered in our own efforts to develop open models.
 > We have opted not to have the optional panel given the extensive technical details and examples we need to include to cover this topic exhaustively.

 This focuses on language models with **more than just model weights being open** -- looking for training code, data, and more!
+The best is fully **open-source** language models with the entire pipeline, but individual pieces are super valuable too.

 🚧 Missed something?
 Give us a PR to add! 🚧